 Not suitable for gaming: If you’re looking to play the latest and greatest games, a regular laptop just won’t cut it.

-Worse Keyboard: Unless you go for a high-end laptop for writing, the keyboard on most normal laptops is simply not as good as the ones on gaming laptops.
+Worse Keyboard: The keyboard on most normal laptops is not as good as on gaming laptops.
+Check out our guide on the best laptops for writing for laptops with good keyboards.

 Frequent upgrades: A budget laptop tends to get outdated quickly and will need to be replaced sooner.